yasaminashoori/Dotin-DotNet-Bootcamp/README.md

  ### 🔴 Feel free to discover and contribute.

-- Checklitst ( what i had read and learned), this repo will update.
+- Checklitst ( what i had read and learned), this repo will be updated!

 ### ✨This is my project and practice for Dotin Bootcamp 1402.